Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Open topological recursion relations

-This section, which is in fact pulled back from the zero-dimensional moduli space $\oCM_{0,1,1}$ (and hence also from $\oCMr$), extends to a smooth global section $\tildet$ over $\oPMr.$ For a graded $r$-spin disk $C$ that is not necessarily smooth, set $\tildet(C)$ to be the evaluation at $z_1\in C$ of the unique meromorphic differential $\varphi_C$ on $C$ with simple poles at $\bar{z}_1$ and $x_1$ and at no other marked points or smooth points, such that the residue at $x_1$ is $1$ and at $\bar{z}_1$ is $-1$, and the residues at every pair of half-nodes sum to zero.
+This section, which is pulled back from the zero-dimensional moduli space $\oCM_{0,1,1}$, extends to a smooth global section $\tildet$ over $\oPMr.$ For a graded $r$-spin disk $C$ that is not necessarily smooth, set $\tildet(C)$ to be the evaluation at $z_1\in C$ of the unique meromorphic differential $\varphi_C$ on $C$ with simple poles at $\bar{z}_1$ and $x_1$ and at no other marked points or smooth points, such that the residue at $x_1$ is $1,$ at $\bar{z}_1$ is $-1$, and the residues at every pair of half-nodes sum to $0$.